haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

     </div>
 </div>

 The unsealed experimental groups have higher TDS than the sealed control.
 A t-test confirmed this difference is statistically significant.
-We can also see that the control group has a smaller confidence interval than the experimental groups when measured with the more affordable Difluid, indicating higher precision.<sup class="footnote-sup">[C]</sup>
+We can also see that the control group has a smaller confidence interval than the experimental groups when measured with the more affordable DiFluid, indicating higher precision.<sup class="footnote-sup">[C]</sup>

 <div class="footnote">
   <div class="footnote-label">[C]</div>